aaronczichon/website/site/src/content/blog/28-cloudflare-pages-astro-github.md

 This setup has custom deployments on every commit, protected preview deployments and a cleanup on pull request merge.

 The best part: You can build that all under an hour and for free on Cloudflare.
 Nice 😎

+If you want to support me writing more of these articles I would appreciate your [support by buying me a coffee](https://buymeacoffee.com/aaronczichon.de).